Foreign Trade in Argentina

 Where exports Argentina

-The second most important destination is the European Union, the third NAFTA.
+The second most important destination in 2017 is the European Union with 8,708 million dollars, and the third Nafta with 6,499 million dollars.

 Which products are Imported in Argentina

-In 2013 consumer goods were imported 7.508 million dollars, of which approximately 41.4% of this group, is represented by non-durable consumer items not elsewhere specified.
+In 2017, consumer goods were imported for 8,947 million dollars, that is, 20.9% more than in 2016. of which approximately 40% of this group is represented by non-durable consumer goods not specified in another item.
+It represents 13.4% of imports.
+(INDEC)

 From which Countries, makes Imports Argentina

-Next in importance the EU, China and Nafta Union.
+Next in importance are China, the European Union, and Nafta.

 - INDEC: Cuadro Estadístico de Exportaciones entre 1998 y 2011 .